 Group Benefit Services is a firm that provides insurance agent or broker, administrative support, third party administration, and insurance to nonprofit clients.
-They primarily provide their services regionally, with most clients in Missouri, District of Columbia, Maryland, Pennsylvania, and Virginia (although they are present in other states as well).
+They primarily provide their services regionally, with most clients in Missouri, Maryland, New York, Pennsylvania, and Virginia (although they are present in other states as well).

-Most Group Benefit Services clients are outpatient health care practitioners and facilities, residential intellectual and developmental disability facilities, community food services, emergency and relief services, vocational rehabilitation services, and professional associations with revenues ranging from $6.8 million to $64 million.
+Most Group Benefit Services clients are health and welfare funds, residential intellectual and developmental disability facilities, community food services, emergency and relief services, vocational rehabilitation services, and grantmaking foundations with revenues ranging from $6.8 million to $73 million.

 | Name | Type | Location | |